 - Travel Program Development: What are innovative models of global travel programming?
 Where do we see the need for further travel program innovation?
 What are current issues in risk management?

-- Professional Development: How we best design and lead meaningful and substantial faculty professional development for our schools?
+- Professional Development: How do we best design and lead meaningful and substantial faculty professional development for our schools?
 How do we develop our faculty to both guide and model global citizenship development?

 - Technology: How does technology enable, support, and enrich integrated global communication and collaboration?